Terms and Conditions

 3. Scope of Services

-3.1 We operate a platform connecting Students/Customers with Tutors for private tuition from GCSE to postgraduatelevels.
+3.1 We operate a platform connecting Students/Customers with Tutors for private tuition from GCSE to postgraduate levels.
 We will use reasonable care to match based on subject, level, schedule, and preferences; however, no guarantee is given of a perfect match or specific outcomes.

 3.2 The Degree Gap acts as an intermediary and is not a party to the contract of instruction between Customer and Tutor beyond these Terms and our facilitation role.